gentics/cms-compose/README.md

 # Gentics CMS Docker Compose Stack

-This repository contains an example docker compose stack for the [Gentics Enterprise CMS](https://www.gentics.com/genticscms/software_contentmanagement.en.html)
+This repository contains an example docker compose stack for the [Gentics CMS](https://www.gentics.com/genticscms/software_contentmanagement.en.html)

+Introduction & License
+Gentics CMS is an integrated solution for online presences.
+It allows you to create and publish content, organise editorial workflows, and manage a variety of publications.
+Interfaces such as newsletter and social media integration, special solutions for multimedia storytelling and web analysis cover important functions in online marketing.

+Gentics CMS is commercial standard software.
+Before using it, you have to send a request for a Gentics CMS License Key.
+This request has to be sent by email to support@gentics.com.
+Please note, that separate keys are issued for development and production infrastructures.

+Use and distribution of Gentics CMS is covered by the APA-IT license and maintenance terms available at https://www.gentics.com/imprint.

 The stack contains the following components: